 The 8 hours per month may be either volunteer work or self-sufficiency program activity or a combination of the two.

 At least 8 hours of activity must be performed each month.
 An individual may not skip a month and then double up the following month, unless special circumstances warrant special consideration.
-CCHA will make the determination of whether to allow or disallow a deviation from the schedule.
+HACC will make the determination of whether to allow or disallow a deviation from the schedule.

-Activities must be performed within the neighborhood and not outside the jurisdictional area of the CCHA.
+Activities must be performed within the neighborhood and not outside the jurisdictional area of the HACC.
 The exception to this rule would be adults who are enrolled in full-time higher education or vocational training.
 Their hours of education would count toward the requirement.

 Family obligations